 Diuretics should always be used with caution.
 Overuse can lead to complications such as dehydration, decreased urination, electrolyte imbalance, and more.
 As with any other diuretic, it’s always best to consult your veterinarian before using them with your canine.

-Like CBD, catnip may help dogs with digestion.
+Catnip may help dogs with digestion.
 Obviously to reach the digestive tract the dog must ingest the catnip.
 When a canine ingests catnip it may help with indigestion, cramps, diarrhea, and flatulence.
 Some people also report using small amounts of catnip to help calm their doggy’s upset tummy.

 Antiseptic Properties of Catnip